-- 10.4.1 International Federations shall have the authority on any mandatory Education Activities for International-Level Athletes and Athlete Support Personnel participating at their Events. - 10.4.2 Major Event Organizations shall have the authority on any mandatory Education Activities for Athletes and Athlete Support Personnel participating at their Events. - 10.4.3 Athletes and Athlete Support Personnel participating at Events should receive Pre-Event Education.
-This should be done in cooperation with the local organizing committee, National Anti-Doping Organization and relevant International and National Federations. - 10.4.4 Signatories shall coordinate the delivery of Pre-Event Education for national teams and/or participants attending International Events with all relevant organizations.
+- 11.1 10.4.1 International Federations shall have the authority on any mandatory Education Activities for International-Level Athletes and Athlete Support Personnel participating at their International Events. - 11.1.1 140.4.2 International Federations and Major Event Organizations shall have the authority on anyto determine mandatory Education Activities requirements for Athletes and Athlete Support Personnel participating at their respective Events.
+These should be communicated well in advance of the Event. - 11.1.2 10.4.3 Athletes and Athlete Support Personnel participating at International Events should receive Pre-Event Education.
+This should be done in cooperation with the local organizing committee, National Anti-Doping Organization and relevant International and National Federations. - 11.1.3 10.4.4 Signatories shall coordinate the delivery of deliver Pre-Event Education for national teams and/or participants attending International Events with all relevant organizations.
 At a minimum, the Olympic and Paralympic Games.
-Pre-Event Education shall be coordinated at national level between the National Anti-Doping Organization (where one exists) and the National Olympic Committee and National Paralympic Committee. - 10.4.5 Signatories should deliver Pre-Event Education to national teams for major Events such as Continental Games, World Championships, and other multisport Events. - 10.4.6 Signatories shall deliver Event-Based Education at Events where Testing takes place to maximize the reach of the Education Pool and to reinforce learning.
-This should be done in accordance with the roles and responsibilities outlined in Article 13. - 10.4.7 At International Events International Federations shall deliver Event-Based Education to reach those in their Education Pool.
+Pre-Event Education shall be coordinated at national level between the National Anti-Doping Organization (where one exists) and the National Youth Olympic Committee and National Paralympic Committee Games.
+10.4.5 Signatories should deliver Pre-Event Education to national teams for major Events such as Continental Games, World Championships, and other multi-sport Events.
+Pre-Event Education shall be coordinated between Signatories and other relevant organizations. - 11.1.4 International Federations and Major Event Organizations shall require their members to cooperate with the applicable National Anti-Doping Organization, to meet any Pre-Event Education requirements. - 11.1.5 10.4.6 Signatories shall International Federations and Major Event Organizations should deliver Event-Based Education at Events where Testing takes place to maximize the reach of the those in their Education Pool and to reinforce learning.
+This should be done in accordance cooperation with the roles Signatories and responsibilities outlined in Article 13 other relevant organizations. - 10.4.7 At International Events International Federations shall deliver Event-Based Education to reach those in their Education Pool.
 This should be done in cooperation with the local National Anti-Doping Organization, or where applicable, with the Regional Anti-Doping Organization, the National Federation and the Major Event Organization.
 Athletes and their Athlete Support Personnel participating at International Events should receive Pre-Event Education in advance of the Event as per Article 10.4.3.